-Integration of STEM continued to be implemented this year.
+Integration of STEM continued to be implemented throughout the year as a part of each KLA. year.
 We have shifted from having 1 STEM RFF teacher, to training all class teachers being able to integrate STEM into their teaching and learning programs.
-This was one of the planned outcomes to be achieved in 2021.
+This was one of the planned outcomes to be achieved in 2022.

-Prior to term 1, all staff have been attending STEM PL and are aware of what STEM is and have knowledge, experience on how they can teach STEM in their classrooms.
+All staff have continued attending STEM PL, and utilised the expert in the room/mentor and are aware of what STEM is and have the knowledge, experience on how they can teach STEM in their classrooms.
 In Term 1 and 2, staff in K-2 were provided with in class STEM mentoring sessions by a STEM teacher.
 STEM mentoring then shifted to Stage 2 and 3 classes in terms 3 and 4.
 These sessions focused on various STEM lessons across the KLAs while introducing the engineering design process (structure of the lessons) when conducting a lesson and providing opportunities for teachers and students to experiment and use current school robotics.
-External providers such as UTS Women's STEM and T4L PLs also provided teachers with hands on interactive experiences and upskilling opportunities.
+External providers such as UTS Women's STEM and T4L PLs also provided teachers with hands-on interactive experiences and upskilling opportunities.